I-TECH-UW/sedish-haiti.org/docs/demos/openmrs-shr-sync.md

 5. Click on `Registration Summary` again, and then on the `View` button in the `Continuity of Care` section

+6. Notice the updated information in the CCD document.

 ## Appendix